yoavmil/bamakom/README.md

 # `Bamakom`

-A VSCode extension that displays markdown within code files exactly where it is needed.
+A VSCode extension that displays markdown within code files, exactly where it is needed.

 ## Features